All Episodes

 But he's also gotten people who've been, in some cases, nominated very recently.

-J uh Judge Lagoya just said last year.
+Judge Lagoya, just last year.

-Uh so you have these sort of judges that have already been through one confirmation hearing, one FBI background check.
+So you have these sort of judges that have already been through one confirmation hearing, one FBI background check.

-And I think that he's in a very strong position to to win this battle in a very unique political circumstance.
+And I think that he's in a very strong position to win this battle in a very unique political circumstance.

 It's very rare that it's happened this way, but I think the cards are in his favor, and that's why Democrats are so panicked.

-It's gonna be dramatic.
+It's going to be dramatic.

 Buckle your seatbelt.

-Leo Tyrrell, Mike Gonzalez, Sr. at the Heritage Foundation.
+Leo Terrell, Mike Gonzalez, Sr. at the Heritage Foundation, the plot to change America.

 We're going to talk about all of these important issues and much more.

-It's 43 days, and you are the ultimate jury.
+It's 43 days and you are the ultimate jury.

 Live free or die, America, the world on the brink.